chicio/Exploring-SceneKit/README.md

 ![Scene 1](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/blinn-phong-scene.jpg)

 #### Scene 2
-In the second scene I try to import a model, lights and camera from a collada file created with Blender.
+In the second scene I tried to import a model, lights and camera from a collada file created with Blender.
 I added some animation using CAAnimation to move the camera in the scene.
-All textures are automatically loaded within the model.
+All textures are automatically loaded within the model (as consequence of the fact that also its material are automatically loaded).

 ![Scene 2](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/collada-scene.jpg)

 #### Scene 3
+The third scene contains an example of Physically based rendering engine contained in SceneKit.

 ![Scene 3](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/physically-based-rendering-scene.jpg)